About Xcopy Command in Windows

 1. Launch AOMEI Backupper GUI.
 Connect the external drive if necessary.

-2. Click Backup tab and scroll down to find File Sync option.
+2. Click Sync tab and scroll down to find Basic Sync option.
 Click it.

-3. Click on Add Folder and then Browse in the pop-up window to add the files you want to copy.
+3. Click on Add Folder and then add the files you want to copy.

 4. Click to select the destination path you want to copy files to.
 Cloud drive, shared folder and NAS are available.

-5. (Optional) Click Sync Options to set up email notification.
-Click Schedule to set sync mode from Daily, Weekly, Monthly, Event-trigger and Real-time modes.
+5. (Optional) Click Options to set up email notification.
+Click Schedule to set sync mode from Daily, Weekly, Monthly, Event-trigger and USB plug in modes.

 6. Finally, click Start Sync to start the task immediately or later.